Lawrence Bishnoi

+Lawrence Bishnoi (born Balkaran Brar; 12 February 1993) is an Indian gangster who attained notoriety as the kingpin of the "Bishnoi Gang".

+The Bishnoi Gang is listed as a Terrorist Entity by Canada due to its alleged involvement in a wave of extortions and shootings targeting the South Asian diaspora in the United States and Canada.
+Bishnoi has denied all allegations.

 Early life and education

-Lawrence Bishnoi was born as Balkaran Brar on 12 February 1993 in the village of Dutarawali in Fazilka district.
+Bishnoi was born on 12 February 1993 as Balkaran Brar to a Bishnoi family in the village of Dutarawali, located in the Fazilka district of Punjab state of India.
+While in school, he adopted the name "Lawrence Bishnoi".
+There are several stories about why he changed his name.
+Bishnoi reportedly told the Delhi Police that his paternal aunt suggested the name.
+Jupinderjit Singh, a journalist and author, claimed that his mother gave him the name after the British officer Henry Lawrence due to his fair and "European" complexion.

 His father, a former constable in the Haryana Police, left the force in 1997 and took up farming.
-During his school days, Bishnoi used to use luxurious watches and shoes.
-He also used to silently help children who were in need of money in his native village.
-Bishnoi completed his early education in Abohar, Punjab, before moving to Chandigarh in 2010 to attend DAV College.
+During his school days, Bishnoi used to indulge in luxurious watches and shoes.
+He also used to financially assist children who were in need of money in his native village.
+Bishnoi completed his early education in Abohar, Punjab, before moving to Chandigarh in 2010 to attend the DAV College.

-In 2011, while studying at Punjab University, Bishnoi became actively involved in student politics, joining the Panjab University Campus Students Council.
-In the same year, his fiancee Kajal was set on fire and killed by some criminals.
-Kajal was also an LLB student in the same college and was also his classmate in school.
+In 2011, while studying at Panjab University, Bishnoi became actively involved in student politics, joining the Punjab University Campus Students Council.
 During this time, he formed a close association with Goldy Brar, who would later become a notorious gangster.
 The two became increasingly involved in university politics, allegedly leading to criminal activities.
-Bishnoi went on to complete his LL.B from Panjab University.
+Bishnoi went on to complete his LL.B. from Punjab University.